sarahciston/codingcare/posts/guide.md

 * toclist
 {:toc}

->"Any meeting or gathering is a place to practice the future together in the most tangible ways."
+"Any meeting or gathering is a place to practice the future together in the most tangible ways."
+{: .quote }

->>– adrienne maree brown
+– adrienne maree brown
+{: .quote .attrib }

 ## 0. Welcome